Engineer00/Third-Party-API/THIRD_PARTY_API_STRUCTURE.md

 ## Overview

 This document defines the complete structure for integrating third-party APIs into the production system, combining visual blocks, semantic routing, and intelligent tool selection.
+UI patterns are inspired by [OpenMetadata](https://open-metadata.org/)'s connector management and [ShaderFrog](https://shaderfrog.com/2/)'s visual composition approach.

 ---